"I CAN" mortgage

 *Average origination fees and average loan costs are shown as a percentage of the company’s average loan amount.
 Your own rate and fees will vary.

-New American Funding also makes it easy for you to obtain a custom quote through a quick and easy online process.
+New American Funding also makes it easy to get a customized quote through a quick and easy online process.

 And a personalized quote is often much more useful than advertised rates.
-With some lenders, those ads can be misleading because they’re only available to a tiny minority of borrowers.Request custom rate quotes today (Aug 12th, 2020)
+With some lenders, those ads can be misleading because they’re available to only a tiny minority of borrowers.Request custom rate quotes today (Dec 2nd, 2020)

 New American Funding review for 2020